-Once a student’s box is checked, the BPH student should set up a one-on-one “Defense Packet Meeting” with the BPH Associate Director to review the Defense and Dissertation Process, which includes reviewing all required materials, logistics, timing, FAS/GSAS Form of the Dissertation, sample forms, and to answer student questions related to these processes.
+Once a student’s box is checked, the BPH student should set up a one-on-one “Defense Packet Meeting” with the BPH Associate Director to review the Defense and Dissertation Process, which includes reviewing all required materials, logistics, timing, FAS/Harvard Griffin GSAS Form of the Dissertation, sample forms, and to answer student questions related to these processes.

 - Defense Committee Chair: One member of the student’s DAC, often the DAC chair, is required to chair the oral defense.
 This required holdover from the DAC serves the purpose of providing insight to the examiners regarding the path the student has taken in completing the dissertation research.
 Their primary role is to assess committee satisfaction with the written dissertation, administer the exam, arbitrate any problems that may arise, and make final recommendations for completion of necessary corrections and additions to the dissertation.
 No other DAC members can serve on the defense committee.

-- At least one member should be a BPH faculty member, often from the same academic department.
+- At least one member must be a BPH faculty member, often from the same academic department.

-- One member should preferably be from outside of Harvard University.
+- One member of the examination committee must be from outside of Harvard University.

-- The fourth member should be from either BPH or another Harvard-affiliated program.
+- The fourth member may be from either BPH or another Harvard-affiliated program.